-Table 11-1 SNMP Configuration Menu Fields
+Table 12-1 SNMP Configuration Menu Fields

 Field Description Default Get Community Enter the get community, which is the password for the incoming Get- and GetNext- requests from the management station. public Set Community Enter the set community, which is the password for incoming Set- requests from the management station. public Trusted Host If you enter a trusted host, your Prestige will only respond to SNMP messages from this address.
-If you leave the field blank (default), your Prestige will respond to all SNMP messages it receives, regardless of source. blank Trap: Community Enter the trap community, which is the password sent with each trap to the SNMP manager. public Trap: Destination Enter the IP address of the station to send your SNMP traps to. blank Once you have completed filling in Manu 22.
-SNMD Configuration, proce [Enter] at the massage [Proce
+If you leave the field blank (default), your Prestige will respond to all SNMP messages it receives, regardless of source. blank Trap: Community Enter the trap community, which is the password sent with each trap to the SNMP manager. public Trap: Destination Enter the IP address of the station to send your SNMP traps to. blank seempleted filling in Many 22.
+CNMD Configuration, press [Enter] et 1